As long as I can remember, I’ve been a busy girl. A doer.

 Make no mistake about it, our days are numbered.
 Let’s forsake living like we are certain we will be gifted with tomorrow and instead pause to God’s pace.

-Well if you haven’t guessed by now, PAUSE was my One Word last year.
+If you haven’t guessed by now, PAUSE was my One Word last year.
 PAUSE evolved from the learnings I gained when PATIENCE was my One Word.
 I found I was most impatient when I was going too fast.

 So how does one get their “one word”?
 Full details in my free download, on finding and using a One Word theme.
 It includes resources and some potential word ideas you may want to consider.